php-fig/fig-standards/proposed/package-oriented-autoloader.md

   `\Foo\Bar\Baz\Qux` and a `namespace prefix` of `\Foo\Bar\`, the `relative class name` is `Baz\Qux`.

-- `base directory`: The absolute directory path on disk where the files for `relative class names` have their root.
+- `base directory`: The absolute directory path on a file system where the files for `relative class names` have their root.